erco77/facit-n4000-punch-simulator/README.md

 the goal to not waste paper tape during development to catch silly programming errors.

-To use the tool, just have your raw Facit punch data in a file, and invoke the application with that file as the single argument, e.g.
+To use the tool, just have your raw Facit punch data in a file, and invoke the application with that file as the single argument.
+To view the example testpat.bin file, use:

-    ./punchtape yourdata.bin
+    ./punchtape testpat.bin

 Here's a screenshot of the application displaying the "testpat.bin" file:
 ![screenshot](https://github.com/erco77/facit-n4000-punch-simulator/blob/master/screenshot.png)